 Student organizations are an integral part of the BAC learning experience.
 Engaging the BAC community provides opportunities for friendship, networking, leadership, support and service-not to mention student orgs are a lot of fun to be part of!
 Learn more about current student organizations below and get involved!

-The BAC Interior Design Society facilitates the needs of BAC Interior Design students by enhancing their educational experience and networking opportunities.
+The BAC Interior Architecture Collaborative facilitates the needs of BAC Interior Architecture students by enhancing their educational experience and networking opportunities.
 It also functions as a bridge and network between ASID (American Society of Interior Designers), IIDA (International Interior Design Association), the BAC, and the students.
 It provides interior design students at the BAC a community in which to find creative and professional support, offering opportunities for education outside the classroom and interaction with other designers.
 In addition, it returns the support to the community through volunteer events.
-To join the BAC Interior Design Society, students must become a student member of ASID and/or IIDA.

 The BAC's SASLA Chapter connects landscape architecture students to each other, to the local community and nationally as well.
 Participate to learn more about the field of landscape architecture, understand related skills, and be involved in a forum for landscape architecture students.